xapi-project/xapi-project.github.io/xapi/design/gpu-passthrough.md

 to a pGPU at any time, one must manually enforce that the number of vGPUs in a GPU group does not exceed the number of pGPUs.
-XenCenter might display a warning, or simply refuse to assign a vGPU, if this constraint it violated.
+XenCenter might display a warning, or simply refuse to assign a vGPU, if this constraint is violated.
 This is analogous to the handling of memory availability in a pool: a VM may not be able to start if there is no host having enough free memory.